Name: Anthony Hamilton

 Broken wrist

-Though his next season was to be decent, reaching four more quarter-finals including his first at the World Championship where he lost heavily, again to Higgins, he still dropped back to 11th in the rankings.
+Though the 1999/2000 season was to be solid enough as he reached a further four ranking event quarter-finals, including his first at the World Championship where he lost heavily, again to Higgins, he still dropped back to 11th in the rankings.

 hamilton10